vmware-archive/streaming-runtimes/user-defined-functions/README.md

 ----

-If you are building your `UDF` in Java you can find more information about the Spring Cloud Function gRPC support [here](https://github.com/spring-cloud/spring-cloud-function/blob/v3.2.1/spring-cloud-function-adapters/spring-cloud-function-grpc/README.md).
+If you are building your `Function` in Java you can find more information about the Spring Cloud Function gRPC support [here](https://github.com/spring-cloud/spring-cloud-function/blob/v3.2.1/spring-cloud-function-adapters/spring-cloud-function-grpc/README.md).